Delicate2000/MMpedia/dataset_construction/Entity-image matching/README.md

 # Entity-image matching
 We need multi-process acceleration to perform calculations for many entities.
-CLIP cannot directly apply package multiprocess (https://github.com/openai/CLIP/issues/130), we deploy it on the framework of gunicorn+flask.
+Since CLIP cannot directly apply package multiprocess (https://github.com/openai/CLIP/issues/130), we deploy it on the framework of gunicorn+flask.

 First, run following command to build server
 ```